LDSGOhGo/CSCI_1175_Coursework/Final Project/README.md

 # Server and Client TicTacToe

 ## Synopsis
-This is a 2 player game oof TicTacToe.
+This is a 2 player game of TicTacToe.
 2 Players battle against each other in different windows.

 ## Motivation
 This project was made with JavaFX to demonstrate networking and advanced java graphics ideas taught in CSCI 1175 Industry Projects